 The Institute for Family Health, an affiliate of Beth Israel Medical Center in Manhattan, has purchased quantities of Breastfeeding with Comfort and Joy for the education and training of residents in their Family Medicine training program and for mothers in their Centering Pregnancy program.

-WIC agencies in Herkimer and Madison Counties, NY have purchased quantities of Breastfeeding with Comfort and Joy for gifts for all their breastfeeding clients and for the education of and use by their lactation professionals and peer counselors.
+WIC agencies in Herkimer, Madison and Oneida counties, NY have purchased quantities of Breastfeeding with Comfort and Joy for gifts for all their breastfeeding clients and for the education of and use by their lactation professionals and peer counselors.

 "Breastfeeding with Comfort and Joy is magnificent.
 It's like having a wise and loving grandmother show you exactly how to nurse your baby."